bderbs30/BattleSalvo_BS_Redesign/README.md

 # Battleship Salvo Game
 ## Welcome to Battleship salvo
 ![image](https://github.com/bderbs30/BattleSalvo_BS_Redesign/assets/124754518/40050008-49f7-40a7-8bdf-91569f2afedc)
+*game does not actually look like this* I wish

 This game is a new take on the classic Battleship